 On Sunday February 23, 2018, a team of contractors from McClure Company, Greiner Crane and Whiting-Turner and several Lancaster General Hospital (LGH) staff members met at the hospital for an early-morning Safety Huddle meeting.

 The objective: to safely lift, by way of crane, a chiller to the 4th floor of the building and a smoke exhaust fan and several pieces of ductwork to the 9th floor in a series of 9 separate lifts.
-(READ MORE) rest of article continues on “news page” and replace the 2016 video on safety page with this intro – just like home page.

 To do this, numerous safety measures were put in place before and during the lifts.
 Nearby streets were closed to prohibit automobile traffic, and pedestrian foot traffic was rerouted away from the building.
 Loading dock operations (laundry, flower deliveries, food service, etc.) were rerouted or rescheduled to avoid lifting interruptions.
 To ensure occupant safety, specific areas of LGH facilities were evacuated throughout the day.
-And finally, construction crews and the hospital’s Heli-Pad personnel stayed in constant contact regarding incoming helicopters.
+Finally, construction crews and the hospital’s Heli-Pad personnel stayed in constant contact regarding incoming helicopters.

 Once onsite assembly of the 200-ton crane was complete, lifting operations began.
 With a 185-foot radius, the crane picked up the 2,482-pound chiller and placed it on the 4th floor rooftop.
 Next, the smoke exhaust fan and several pieces of ductwork were lifted and placed on the 9th floor rooftop through a series of nine back-to-back lifts.